Harrier dog breed

 About the Harrier

-The Harrier is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Harrier is manageable for most owners.
+The Harrier is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Harrier is manageable for most owners.
 Typically standing 19 to 21 inches tall at the shoulder and weighing 45 to 60 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Harrier brings a distinct combination of traits that sets it apart.
 The Harrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Harrier loves being close to its people and forms strong bonds with every member of the household.